 Older Suntour® two notched, 25mm across

 Campagnolo cassette lockrings-(for Campagnolo cassettes, not freewheels)

 Compact single speed(30mm thread, "flip-flop hubs")

-There may be older model freewheels where a tool is no tool available.
-It may still be possible re-use the wheel but at the loss of the freewheel.
+There are older model freewheels where the tool is no longer available.
+It may still be possible re-use the wheel but it will require destryoing the freewheel.
 There are also current models of freewheels that do not have an adequate design for removal.
-If the image below, the freewheel has two very narrow and shallow notches that do not allow enough purchase for a tool.
-Removal of this type of freewheel would likely result in ruining the tool, the freewheel, or both.
+In the image below, the freewheel has two very narrow and shallow notches that do not allow enough purchase for a tool.
+Removal of this type of freewheel would likely result in ruining any both the freewheel and the tool.
 For either situation, see destructive removal of freewheels